Thomas F. Connolly: Naval career

 Connolly graduated 52nd out of a class of 435 at the Naval Academy.
-Following graduation from the Naval Academy in 1933, Connolly was ordered to Naval Air Station Pensacola for flight training, and subsequently received his naval aviator wings.
+Following graduation from the Naval Academy in 1933, Connolly was ordered to Naval Air Station Pensacola for flight training and subsequently received his naval aviator wings.

-In 1939 he was assigned to conduct post graduate studies in aeronautical engineering at the Naval Academy.
+In 1939 he was assigned to conduct postgraduate studies in aeronautical engineering at the Naval Academy.
 He received a master's degree in the subject at the Massachusetts Institute of Technology in 1942.
 In March 1943, Connolly assumed command of Patrol Squadron 13, at which time they were flying Consolidated PB2Y Coronado aircraft.
 He remained at that posting until September 1944.
 During his time in command, the unit saw action at the Gilbert Islands, the Marshall Islands, and bombed Wake Island.
 While serving in command of this unit, he was awarded the Distinguished Flying Cross and the Air Medal, both with two gold stars indicating additional awards.

 In 1944, Connolly was assigned to Naval Air Station Patuxent River as Assistant Director of Flight Test.
 He became one of the first 50 USN pilots to pilot a jet plane, flying a YP-59A on February 24, 1945.
-During his time at Patuxtent, Connolly found that working with multiple personnel from different fields that nobody communicated in the same technical language.
+During his time at Patuxent, Connolly found nobody communicated in the same technical language as he worked with multiple personnel from different fields.
 As a result, he recommended starting a school within the command to train pilots and engineers to use the same language.
 This school began operating in 1945.
 This school became the Test Pilot Training Division, and would later evolve into the United States Navy Test Pilot School.
-In early 1947, he commenced a tour at sea as executive officer of USS Rendova, completing the tour in September, 1948.
-Connolly returned to Patuxtent and became the second commander of the Test Pilot School in December 1948.
+In early 1947, he commenced a tour at sea as executive officer of USS Rendova, completing the tour in September 1948.
+Connolly returned to Patuxent and became the second commander of the Test Pilot School in December 1948.
 In 1948 while at Patuxtent, he co-authored the textbook "Airplane Aerodynamics", which became a standard textbook at multiple universities.
 While in command of the school, he qualified as a helicopter pilot.
 Connolly remained the commander of the school until April 1951.
 In June 1951 he assumed command of Heavy Attack Squadron Six (VAH-6), remaining in that post until July 1952.
 His next posting came that month as the Experimental Officer at the Naval Ordnance Test Station.